Terms and Conditions

 5. Fees & Plans, Payments and Refunds.

 - (a) Fees.
 Customer shall pay Provider the fees (“Fees”) as set forth in the plan purchased by Customer without setoff or deduction.
 Customer shall make all payments hereunder in US dollars on or before the due date set forth in the plan purchased by Customer.
 If Customer fails to make any payment when due, without limiting Provider’s other rights and remedies: (i) Provider may charge interest on the past due amount at the rate of 1.5% per month or, if lower, the maximum amount permitted under applicable Law; (ii) Customer shall reimburse Provider for all costs incurred by Provider in collecting any late payments or interest, including legal fees, court costs, and collection agency fees; and (iii) if such failure continues for 5 days or more, Provider may suspend Customer’s and its Authorized Users’ access to any portion or all of the Services until such amounts are paid in full.
 Any charge-backs made by Customers against Provider will incur a $50 service fee per charge-back, in addition to the existing amount charged back and owed to Provider.
 If at the end of any Term the plan that Customer had purchased during said Term is no longer available, Customer shall be automatically migrated to the most similar plan then available unless Customer advises Provider in writing stating that it would like to purchase another plan.
 Provider at all times reserves the right to modify and remove existing plans, and make available new plans at its sole and absolute discretion.
+Any applicable discounts and promotions expire at the end of the Term.

 - (b) Refunds.
 Refunds will not be given to Customers who cancel their service during their billing cycle.
 Customers on monthly plans will be charged at the end of each billing cycle in arrears for the previous month in order to account for overages, if applicable.
 Customers on yearly plans who cancel prior to the end of any given Term will not be provided a refund but will be permitted to continue using the Services until the end of the then-current Term.